Society for the Study of Economic Inequality (ECINEQ) has been founded in Palma

 their ongoing work to international colleagues.

-The ECINEQ Executive Committee is glad to inform that the Seventh ECINEQ Meeting 2017 will take place on JULY 17 – 18 – 19, 2017 in NEW YORK CITY.
-The conference will be hosted by the Stone Center on Socio-Economic Inequality (home to the US Office of LIS) and will be held at the Graduate Center of the City University of New York, located in midtown Manhattan.
+The Seventh ECINEQ Meeting 2017 has taken place on JULY 17 – 18 – 19, 2017 in NEW YORK CITY, hosted by the Stone Center on Socio-Economic Inequality (home to the US Office of LIS) at the Graduate Center of the City University of New York, located in midtown Manhattan.

-The call for papers for the Meeting is available in the conference section on the left hand side of this page.
-The deadline for submissions is February 15th, 2017.
+Information about the programme is available on the conference section on the left hand side of this page.

 For further information please contact: email@example.com